blockcypher/php-wallet-sample/README.md

 --------

 This is a sample that showcases the features of BlockCypher's REST APIs.
 The application uses the SDKs provided by BlockCypher.
-It is a Bitcoin wallet but also include some Blockchain explorer features.
+It is a Bitcoin wallet but also includes some Blockchain explorer features.

 Pre-requisites
 --------------

-   * PHP 5.3+
+   * PHP 5.3.3+
    * curl, openssl PHP extensions
    * [Composer](http://getcomposer.org/download/) for installing the Rest API SDK.